costakevinn/costakevinn/README.md

 B.Sc. in Physics with applied experience in Machine Learning and Data Systems.

-Develops supervised learning models and probabilistic predictive systems, while designing structured SQL-based data architectures and reproducible ML pipelines.
+Develops supervised and probabilistic learning systems, while designing structured SQL-based data architectures and reproducible ML pipelines.

 Combines statistical modeling, optimization, and software engineering practices to build reliable ML and data workflows.